 Research output: edited volume (s) of collected contributions and other research outcomes.

-The final conference at IALS, is currently scheduled for Thursday, 5th October 2017.
+The final conference at IALS, is scheduled for Friday, 20th October 2017.

 Current participants are:

 Director: Prof. Mads Andenas, Director of Centre for CCL, IALS, and University of Oslo

 Convenors and Editors: Dr Maren Heidemann, IALS, and Dr Joseph Lee, University of Exeter